-6.5.1 COVID-19 Vaccine
+6.5.1 COVID-19 Vaccines

-- For prospective participants for STORM CHASER who have not yet been dosed: - In LTCFs in which an outbreak has been identified, and in which the residents have not been vaccinated, STORM CHASER could still be executed because a vaccine will not evoke immunity fast enough to protect participants in the post-exposure setting. - For STORM CHASER participants who have been dosed with investigational product, when an individual becomes eligible for the nationally deployed COVID-19 vaccine and the vaccine is locally available: - Participants will be able to be unblinded if they request this, after a fully informed, objective discussion based on all available up-to-date information, and remain in the study. - Unblinded participants who received placebo should be advised that no study-associated contraindication to receiving a vaccine exists. - O Unblinded participants who received AZD7442 should be advised that the 300 mg dose may provide 6 to 9 months of protection, but that this has not been demonstrated.
+When an individual becomes eligible for the nationally deployed COVID-19 vaccine and it is locally available, they will be able to be unblinded on request, after a fully informed, objective discussion based on all available up-to-date information, and remain in the study.

+- Unblinded participants who received placebo should be advised that no study-associated contraindication to receiving a vaccine exists. - Unblinded participants who received AZD7442 should be advised that the 300 mg dose may provide 6 to 9 months of protection, but that this has not yet been demonstrated.
 In these participants, there would be little or no urgency for receiving a vaccine.
-In addition, in the presence of adequate neutralizing antibody titers, an appropriate and effective response to the vaccine might be impaired.
+In addition, in the presence of adequate neutralizing antibody titers, an appropriate and effective response to the vaccine could be impaired.
 Such participants should be advised to consider waiting an appropriate length of time (6 to 9 months) before receiving an anti-SARS-CoV-2 vaccine.
-For AZD7442, 6 to 9 months will represent 2 or 3 elimination half-lives of the mAbs, after which the potential for the mAbs to protect against COVID-19 should be reduced, and after which their potential interference with a vaccine may be reduced. - For participants who have received investigational product (blinded) and develop COVID-19, and are sick with it at some point in the study: - There is no reason to believe that administration of a vaccine during acute COVID-19 will ameliorate the illness.

-- In almost all placebo recipients, and in most mAb recipients, an infection-induced immune response will occur, and this response should be protective.
-At this time, there is no reason to believe that the protection afforded by natural infection is less frequent or less robust than the protection provided by any vaccine, so the benefit of vaccination may be limited. - o The risk of receiving a vaccine after resolution of the illness should be low.
+For AZD7442, 6 to 9 months will represent 2 or 3 elimination half-lives of the mAbs, after which the potential for the mAbs to protect against COVID-19 should be reduced, and after which their potential interference with a vaccine may be reduced. - For participants who have received IMP (blinded) and develop symptomatic COVID-19 at some point in the study: - There is no reason to believe that administration of a vaccine during acute COVID-19 will ameliorate the illness. - In almost all placebo recipients, and in most mAb recipients, an infection-induced immune response will occur, and this response should be protective.
+At this time, there is no reason to believe that the protection afforded by natural infection is less frequent or less robust than the protection provided by a vaccine, so the benefit of vaccination may be limited. - The risk of receiving a vaccine after resolution of the illness should be low.